 Career withdrawal refers to the process of gradually reducing engagement in work activities and motivation.
-Such behaviours include unwillingness to participate in new courses, reducing work hours and expressing a preference to have their work responsibilities transferred to younger coemployees.
+14 Such behaviours include unwillingness to participate in new courses, reducing work hours and expressing a preference to have their work responsibilities transferred to younger coemployees.

 Often these withdrawal behaviours gradually increase as the individual moves towards retirement.
 However, this is not always the case.
 When employers provide motivating opportunities, such as promotions or job change, mature employees demonstrate less psychological withdrawal and more motivation.
+15 respondents over 60 working in small companies (1-19 employees) reported the lowest levels of career withdrawal.